bpires/handbook/react/index.md

 ![](img/cra-running.png)

-By default this command launches the app on your local port 3000, and it opens your browser showing you the welcome screen:
+By default, this command launches the app on your local port 3000, and it opens your browser showing you the welcome screen:

 ![](img/cra-browser.png)